brtsay/bigcluster/README.md

 The for loop will generate the data, run `lm` and `biglm` models on the data, and then save the differences between the covariance matrix generated via `vcovCL` and the one generated via `BigCluster`.
 Values will be printed to demonstrate the differences between each matrix.
 Values include a random entry in the matrix; the entry where the output differs the most; the mean percentage difference between the two matrices; and the largest magnitude difference between entries.
 In my own tests, the largest magnitude difference is generally on the order of 10^-5.
 A plot can be shown that indicates that the highest percentage error occurs in entries that have the lowest magnitudes.

 NOTE: Differences are low in magnitude when comparing `vcovCL` and `BigCluster` when the number of cluster categories is less than 10.
-As of sandwich version 2.4-0, when the number of clusteres is greater than 10, then errors tend to increase.
+As of sandwich version 2.4-0, when the number of clusters is greater than 10, then errors tend to increase.
 This is due to differences between how `vcovCL` and `BigCluster` identify the intersection of clusters when there are more than one cluster.
 The `vcovCL` way will conflate some cluster combinations as the same even when they are different.

+## References

+MacKinnon, J. G., and H. White (1985).
+"Some heteroskedasticity consistent covariance matrix estimators with improved finite sample properties," Journal of Econometrics, 29, 305–325.

+Achim Zeileis (2004).
+Econometric Computing with HC and HAC Covariance Matrix Estimators.
+Journal of Statistical Software 11(10), 1-17.
+URL http://www.jstatsoft.org/v11/i10/.

+Achim Zeileis (2006).
+Object-Oriented Computation of Sandwich Estimators.
+Journal of Statistical Software 16(9), 1-16.
+URL http://www.jstatsoft.org/v16/i09/.